 Interpretivists do Interpretive Methods Series

-This event is free and open to the public, but registration is required.
-Click here to register.
+The talk is open to the public, but registration is required.
+Please register by clicking here.

 Spotlight Scholars Program

 The Spotlight Scholars program highlights outstanding early-career scholars whose work showcases or advances interpretive approaches to the study of politics.
-Our 2024-2025 Spotlight Scholars are Ronay Bakan, Lauren Baker, and Be Stone.
+Our 2025-2026 Spotlight Scholars are Mazie Bernard, Winston Berg, and Tadek Markiewicz.
 Read more about their work by clicking here.